-These are Beautiful Carniolan/Italian 5 Frame Deep Nucleus colonies scheduled for May 4th, 2019 pickup & ready to start your hobby, expand, or replace winter loss. $150. when paid by cash or check. $155, when purchased online, +$15. box deposit.
-You can keep the box for your own future splits or return by May 18th for a $15. refund.
+These are Beautiful Carniolan/Italian 5 Frame Deep Nucleus colonies scheduled for May 11th, 2019 pickup & ready to start your hobby, expand, or replace winter loss. $170.
+Cash & Carry.
+No box deposit.
 No frame exchange required.
 They come with a current health inspection certificate.
-These are available for pick up only, May 4th, 2019 at our location 7am-7pm unless other arrangements are made.
+These are available for pick up only, May 11th, 2019 at our location 8am-10am unless other arrangements are made.
 Order SOON.
 We will sell out.

 Our Nuc's are 5 deep frames of bees and 5 frames of drawn comb.
 Others people sell 3 &4 frame nuc's with "blank frames to expand" and call them 5 frame nucs.
 Don't get weaseled out of one or two frames of important resources.
 Buy a full 5 frame nuc from us.
 Your colony needs those resources to thrive and produce honey for you.